Skip to main content

 Getting out of line

 We mean this literally and figuratively.
 No matter what, be patient and go with the flow.
 Shifting lines might be wise at the grocery checkout, but it can be the mark of someone with something to hide at airport security.
-This is especially true, for example, if you’re standing in a line with a full-body scanner, then suddenly decide to move to a different line with only a metal detector.
-Trust us, they’re on to you’re shenanigans.
+This is especially true if you’re standing in a line with a full-body scanner and suddenly decide to move to a different line with only a metal detector.
+Trust us, they’re on to your shenanigans.

 Improper medical documentation

-In these days of ridiculous baggage fees, we’re all trying to pack lighter and tighter (completely carry-on only, if possible).
+These days, with ridiculous baggage fees, we’re all trying to pack lighter and tighter (completely carry-on only, if possible).
 Tossing all your pills into one or two travel-sized bottles seems like a solid packing decision, but traveling with medication — especially prescription medicines — can be trickier than you think.
 At the very least, keep your pills in their original bottles and bring copies of the prescriptions for each drug you’ll be traveling with.
-If you’re headed overseas, brush up on the laws surrounding medication in your destination country.
+If you’re headed overseas, brush up on the medication laws in your destination country.
 What’s legal in the U.S. may be restricted or outright banned (with heavy penalties, including jail time or worse, for possession) where you’re headed.

-This is one of the most overlooked requirements for air travelers, but the TSA is very clear that they can confiscate your laptop — or worse, deny you boarding — if they can’t turn on the device.
+This is one of the most overlooked requirements for air travelers, but the TSA clearly states that they can confiscate your laptop — or worse, deny you boarding — if they can’t turn on the device.
 Be sure to charge your laptop the night before your flight.

 Mike Richard